tuonglab/pan-paedcancer-scrnaseq/scripts/README.md

-DATASET_ACCESSION_CODE_file_rename.sh: modifies the structure of the dataset rename_files.sh: the template script to modify dataset structure geo_get.sh: downloads GEO datasets
+DATASET_ACCESSION_CODE_file_rename.sh: modifies the structure of the dataset rename_files.sh: the template script to modify dataset structure geo_get.sh: downloads GEO datasets template_download_rename.sh: the template script to both download GEO datasets and modify its structure
 ```